wilsonmar/wilsonmar.github.io/_posts/2020-02-28-git-signing.md

    <pre><strong>gpg --list-secret-keys --keyid-format LONG</strong></pre>

-   <tt>\-\- keyid-format LONG</tt> requests showing only those keys where both public and private key pair exists.
+   <tt>\-\-keyid-format LONG</tt> requests showing only those keys where both public and private key pair exists.
 This is becuase both are required to sign tags.
    If nothing is returned, there are no keys usable for signing.

    The first line in the response lists the location where keys are stored: